ICR-RL: Deep Reinforcement Learning via In-Context Regression: Methods: and

 \subsection{Ablation study}

-In this section, we focus on the various parameters used by the \tabpfbrl\ algorithm.
-We find that different parameter values significantly impact the model's convergence.
-For each parameter, we ran multiple values and checked their effect on model convergence.
-Each parameter value is evaluated on 5 seeds.
-We run all ablation experiments on the MountainCar-v0 environment for 300 episodes while limiting each episode to 200 steps.
+In this section, we focus on the various parameters used by the \icrrl\ algorithm.
+We find that different parameter values significantly affect the model's convergence, though having many fewer hyper-parameters means we can spare precious computation time by scanning for the best ones.
+This is significant, as in classic deep RL, we would need to scan a large space of possible neural network architectures and gradient optimization settings.
+For each hyperparameter in \icrrl, we evaluated multiple values and assessed their impact on model convergence.
+Each parameter value is evaluated on five seeds.
+We conduct all ablation experiments in the MountainCar-v0 environment for 300 episodes, with each episode limited to 200 steps.
 See Figure \ref{fig:ablation}.
+For more ablation experiments, see appendix \ref{appendix}